appium/appium/docs/en/troubleshooting.md

 * Make sure the accessibility helper is turned off in your Settings app
 * Make sure the app is compiled for the version of the simulator that's being run
+* Make sure the app is compiled for the simulator (or real device) as appropriate (e.g., in debug mode for the simulator), or you might get a `posix spawn` error.
 * If you've ever run Appium with sudo, you might need to `sudo rm /tmp/instruments_sock` and try again as not-sudo.
 * If this is the first time you've run Appium, make sure to authorize the use